RobTillaart/PIR8575/README.md

 #### Should

+- add examples
-- add examples (PIR scanner 360 degrees)
+  - PIR scanner 360 degrees, "clock"
+  - corridor ?
 - polarity of all pins - in begin()?  (conditional XOR in read).

 #### Could